 Anzac Day commemorates the anniversary of the arrival of Australian and New Zealand soldiers on Gallipoli on April 25, 1915.
-This year, the celebrations, time of reflection and the way we honour the troops who lost their lives after months of battle are back to normal.
-From memorial services to age-old traditions like two-up and bacon and egg rolls for breakfast, here is our round-up of what to do this Anzac Day on Monday 25 April.
+The day marks a time of reflection as the city honours the troops who lost their lives after months of battle.
+From memorial services to age-old traditions like two-up and bacon and egg rolls for breakfast, here is our round-up of what to do this Anzac Day on Thursday, 25 April.

 1. Attend the Dawn Services

 The Anzac Day service honours and remembers Australian and New Zealand military personnel who have fought in conflicts around the globe.
-Since as early as 1916, Australians around the country wake up at 4.30am to attend Dawn Services.
-Set your alarm for the official Dawn Service which will once again be held at 4:30am in Martin Place at The Cenotaph.
+Since as early as 1916, Australians around the country wake up at 4.30am to attend Dawn Services in Martin Place at The Cenotaph.
 There will be three viewing platforms with entry via George Street and Castlereagh Street.

-If you’re asking why 4:30am, we’ve found out that it’s because it’s the time that the first Australians waded ashore at ANZAC Cove.
+If you’re asking why 4.30am, we’ve found out that it’s because it’s the time that the first Australians waded ashore at ANZAC Cove.
+Head here for more info about the Dawn Service.

-The Anzac Day March in Sydney begins at 9am sharp on the corner of Elizabeth Street and Martin Place.
-It will walk past the ANZAC Memorial at Hyde Park and finish at approximately 1pm.
-You can find the march map here.
+The Anzac Day March in Sydney begins at 8.30am on the corner of Elizabeth Street and Martin Place.
+It will go past the ANZAC Memorial at Hyde Park and finish at approximately 1pm.
+You can find more information about the march here.

 If you’re unable to attend, the march will be broadcast live on ABC as well as streamed on this NSW government site.